mcguffin/polylang-fix-relationships/README.md

 Polylang Fix Relationships
 ==========================

+**This Plugin is discontinued.**
+You might like to take a look at [Polylang Sync](https://github.com/mcguffin/polylang-sync) here on GitHub, which addresses a similar issue.

+---

 Manage post relationships like attachments, post parents and ACF Relational fields which are not covered by [Polylang](http://polylang.wordpress.com) plugin.